-The 40 Most Beautiful Places in Spain According To Travel Bloggers
+The 40 Most Beautiful Places in Spain You Must Visit According To Travel Bloggers

 Hola preciosa!
 That’s usually my first reaction when I travel to Spain.
-This country that I called Home for overall 5 years is one of the most diverse travel destinations.
-Whether you’re into vibrant culture and large cities, or fancy extreme hikes, desert landscapes, pristine beaches or lush island life, Spain has got it all.
-Such variety makes it hard to choose some of the most beautiful places in Spains.
+This country that I called Home for over 5 years, is one of the most diverse travel destinations.
+This post will take you over a list of the most beautiful places in Spain as suggested by travel bloggers.
+Whether you’re into the vibrant culture and large cities, or fancy extreme hikes, desert landscapes, pristine beaches or lush island life, Spain has got it all.
+Such variety makes it hard to choose some of the most beautiful places in Spain.

 Is your favorite place in Spain included in this list?
-If not, I would love to hear your best place in Spain in the comment form.
+If not, I would love to hear your opinion about the best places in Spain in the comment form.